fmoessbauer/LibMVC/README.md

 ## Compiling

 This version is header only and works with C++11.
-Just incluce `tsewf.hpp`.
+Just incluce `numvc.hpp`.

 ## How to use